tottyn/bootEd/README.md

 # bootEd

 `bootEd` was created for teaching simple bootstrap intervals to undergraduate students in introductory statistics courses.
-Specifically, this package was created so that teachers can emphasize the assumptions behind the percentile, basic, and studentized bootstrap intervals when teaching them.
-These methods are outlined by Davison, A., & Hinkley, D. (1997), Efron, B., & Tibshirani, R.J.
-(1994), and others.
+Specifically, this package was created so that teachers can emphasize assumptions pertaining to pivotal quantities, which the percentile, basic, and studentized bootstrap intervals rely on.
+The importance of discussing these assumptions is further discussed in [the corresponding article](http://arxiv.org/abs/2112.07737).

 # Installation